The History of Bees, Maja Lunde

 The History of Bees follows three very different characters from three very different times, exploring the intricate relationship between them, their family and of course, bees.

 William, a 19th century English biologist and seed merchant, is desperate to make a name (and some money) for himself and his family.
 He sets about inventing a new hive that will facilitate both the study of bees and the harvest of honey.

 George, a modern-day American beekeeper, faces the very real threat of industrial farming practices.
 Pesticides, monoculture, climate change, not to mention a son who would perhaps prefer a career in creative writing than the traditional craft of apiculture.

 Tao, a human pollinator, toils for hours on end to pollinate the fruit trees of a near-future China.
 Bee extinction exacerbated the already dire global situation and led to the Collapse.
 Her struggle for a better future for her son will have wider repercussions than she could ever imagine.

-At times tragically dystopian, at times radiating hope, Marja Lunde effectively demonstrates how every one of us is reliant on the survival of particularly the bees, but by extension the continued co-existance of all species on Earth.
+At times tragically dystopian, at times radiating hope, Maja Lunde effectively demonstrates how every one of us is reliant on the survival of particularly the bees, but by extension the continued co-existence of all species on Earth.

 Tempted?
 Follow the links below and order online today!

 Or maybe you’ve already read this book?
 What did you think?